JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ‘ “Let no one drink of these my libations who is hump-backed or bulged forward; no fiend with decayed teeth [^372].”

 94\.
-'Then Zarathu_s_tra asked Ardvi Sûra Anâhita “O Ardvi Sûra Anâhita!
+'Then Zarathu<i>s</i>tra asked Ardvi Sûra Anâhita “O Ardvi Sûra Anâhita!
 What becomes of those libations which the wicked worshippers of the Daêvas bring unto thee after the sun has set [^373]?”

 95\.
-'Ardvi Sûra Anâhita answered: “O pure, holy Spitama Zarathu_s_tra! howling, clapping, hopping, and shouting [^374], six hundred and a thousand Daêvas, who ought not to receive that sacrifice [^375], receive those libations [^376] that men bring unto me after \[the sun has set\] [^377].”
+'Ardvi Sûra Anâhita answered: “O pure, holy Spitama Zarathu<i>s</i>tra! howling, clapping, hopping, and shouting [^374], six hundred and a thousand Daêvas, who ought not to receive that sacrifice [^375], receive those libations [^376] that men bring unto me after \[the sun has set\] [^377].”

 96\.
 'I will worship the height Hukairya, of the deep precipices [^378], made of gold, wherefrom this mine Ardvi Sûra Anâhita leaps, from a hundred times the height of a man [^379], while she is possessed of as much Glory as the whole of the waters that run along the earth, and she runs powerfully [^380].